Why Thrum Exists

 AI coding agents are genuinely productive.
 A single agent can implement a feature, write tests, and commit working code faster than most developers type.
 Run several in parallel across worktrees and you can move through an entire backlog in an afternoon.

-Most multi-agent tools are trying to solve a different problem than Thrum.
+Most multi-agent tools are solving a different problem.
 They want full autonomy — you give the agents a goal, they figure out the plan, they ship code, you review it later.
-That's fine for some work.
-It's not what I built Thrum for.
+That works for some people and some work.

-There are two ways people work with AI agents.
+There are three ways people work with AI agents.

 Human-directed work.
 You do the research.
 You make the decisions.
 You write the instructions.
 Agents execute your plan on separate branches.
 You review the code, run the tests, and merge.